Keep in touch

 Full time staff are RYA Yachtmasters and Cruising Instructors or higher, and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.

 For more information about RYA training »

 What is Sail Training?

-Starting from Plymouth, the voyage will take you to different place every day, exploring tiny harbours, beautiful rivers and stunning coastlines.
-On a good weather week, we may be lucky enough to sail out to the Isles of Scilly or the Channel Islands, but exploring the glorious Cornish and Devon coast is just as exciting.
-We sail wherever the wind takes us, and then go ashore to explore secluded coves and beaches.
-We regularly spot dolphins, sun fish, basking sharks, and seals and we have even seen a pilot whale or 2!
+Our voyages take you to different places every day, tiny harbours, beautiful rivers and the stunning Cornish and Devon coastlines.
+On a really good week, we may to sail out to the Isles of Scilly, Brittany or the Channel Islands.
+We sail where the wind takes us, and regularly spot dolphins, sun fish, basking sharks, seals and even pilot whales!
+Beach barbecues, fishing and swimming are all part of the fun.

-Our teenage sailing weeks mix a high standard of sailing tuition with a fun, educational environment for young people.
-Everyone works and lives aboard together as a crew, whilst sailing and looking after the boat.
-The first level in the RYA (Royal Yachting Association) Cruising syllabus is the Competent Crew course, and our voyages can qualify for the Duke of Edinburgh’s Award Gold Residential can be attained on board, as well as DofE Silver and Gold Expeditions.
+Our sailing weeks mix high quality tuition with a fun, educational environment where everyone works and lives as a crew.
+RYA (Royal Yachting Association) certificates and Duke of Edinburgh’s Award Gold Residential can be attained on board, as well as DofE Silver and Gold Expeditions.